Adam Rapoport: Career

 In 1994, Rapoport joined the James Beard Foundation as an assistant in the foundation's publication office.
 In 1997, he joined the New York division of Time Out magazine as a restaurant editor.
 In 2000, Rapoport became the Style Editor of GQ magazine.

 Rapoport succeeded Barbara Fairchild as the editor-in-chief of Bon Appétit magazine in 2010.

 In 2017, Rapoport hosted the first season of Food Network's Best Baker in America.

-In June 2020, Rapoport drew criticism after a photo resurfaced of him in racial brownface on Halloween 2004.
+In June 2020, Rapoport drew criticism after a photo resurfaced of him in brownface on Halloween 2004.
 Originally posted by his wife on Instagram in 2013, the photo was also framed on his desk.
 He was wearing a t-shirt, a do-rag, silver chains, and a baseball cap.
 His leadership was simultaneously brought into question after food editor Sohla El-Waylly accused the magazine of discriminating against employees of color.
 That day, Rapoport announced he would step down.